hamdi4-beep/colors-extractor/README.md

 1. Clone the repo by running the following command: ```git clone https://github.com/hamdi4-beep/colors-extractor.git```
 2. Install the dependencies by running the following command: ```npm i```
 3. Run the following command inside the folder: ```npm run start```

+## Note

+Once the process completes, you'll find a json file called "colors" in the data folder.